tropicbliss/buckshot/README.md

 Improved memory usage.

+## Full disclosure

+If you scan the latest version (v1.1.3) Windows executable using VirusTotal, one of VirusTotal's sources will flag it as malicious.
+If you are not comfortable with this, you can use the previous version (v1.1.2) which is not flagged as malicious.
+You can also look through the code and determine whether the code is malicious and compile it yourself in Windows and you will get the same result in VirusTotal.
+This executable is not flagged as malicious by Windows Defender, and is only flagged as malicious by a random no-name chinese antivirus, so take that as you will.

 ## For sniper developers

 If you look through my code, error propagation is not a thing 🥲. `panic!`s everywhere!